 It would be strange if the National Police Chiefs Council did not see some British Muslims through "the lens of terror and security," for that is their business: to identify, investigate, and foil would-be terrorists.
-Naz Shah's bullying tone -"if Mrs. May refuses.." and "the prime minister must distance herself from this [the NPCC letter] immediately"- is characteristically offensive.
+Naz Shah's bullying tone - "if Mrs. May refuses..." and "the prime minister must distance herself from this [the NPCC letter] immediately"- is characteristically offensive.

-"Labour's Khalid Mahmood, who represents Birmingham Perry Barr, said the move would only divide the country more and lead to increased segregation of Muslim communities."
 The refusal of the British government to adopt the Muslim-concocted "working definition" of "Islamophobia" has enraged many Muslims.
 How regrettable.
 That refusal is, in fact, a welcome sign of political sanity.
 May it be a harbinger of harder decisions still to come.